How to Sell Your House Online in the UK: A 2026 Guide

 Typical cost to seller £99–£2,000+ (upfront, non-refundable) Free for private sellers (fees waived since October 2024) £0 – we cover all fees including legal costs

-Typical timeline ~6 months (185 days average listing to completion) Unpredictable – listing is fast, but completion relies on finding a genuine buyer As little as 7 days, or on your preferred timeline
+Typical timeline ~6 months (185 days average listing to completion) Unpredictable – listing is fast, but completion relies on finding a genuine buyer Exchange in as little as 7 days, complete in 2-4 weeks, or on your preferred timeline

-Certainty of sale Low–moderate – 28.8% of sales fell through in 2024 Very low – bids are not legally binding Guaranteed – cash offer with no chain
+Certainty of sale Low–moderate – around 20% of sales fell through in recent years Very low – bids are not legally binding Certain – cash offer with no chain (subject to independent survey)

 Effort required from you High – viewings, negotiations, chasing solicitors High – managing listing, filtering time-wasters, arranging solicitors Minimal – we handle everything